rozbb/draft-waict-transparency/waict-apis.md

 } EntryWithCtx;
 ```

 As sites interact with the transparency service, the prefix tree changes.
 These changes are encoded as a growing sequence of `TreeEvent` structs, defined below.
-The index of the tree event in the full sequence (0-indexed) is called the event's _epoch_.

 ```
 struct {